dph119/heroku_ebooks/README.md

 4. Make a copy of the `local_settings_example.py` file and name it `local_settings.py`
 5. Take the consumer key (and secret) and access token (and secret) from your Twiter application and paste them into the appropriate spots in `local_settings.py`.
 6. In `local_settings.py`, be sure to add the handle of the Twitter user you want your _ebooks account to be based on.
 To make your tweets go live, change the `DEBUG` variable to `False`.
+7. Specify whatever sources you want aggregated in `local_settings.py`
+8. If you're using crontab, modify `cron.tab` as you see fit and load it or add it to your existing crontab.
+Else run `tweet_generator_top.py` by hand and enjoy.

 ## Configuring

 There are several parameters that control the behavior of the bot.
 You can adjust them by setting them in your `local_settings.py` file.

 As you've no doubt gathered from the file list, there are a few scripts here.
 The naming/organization could be improved upon.
+Below is some information on each of them.

 ### markov_chain_generator.py
-Responsbile for aggregating all of the data and generating the list of tweets.
-This also defines functions that others can use for setting up an API connection and sending tweets.
+Responsbile for aggregating all of the data and generating the list of tweets (via `markovify`).
+You could say this does most of the heavy lifting.
+This also defines functions that other scripts can use for setting up an API connection and sending tweets.

 ### tweet_generator_top.py
-A sort of top-level script that leverages markov_chain_generator.py.
+A sort of top-level script that leverages `markov_chain_generator.py`.
 When you want to generate content, you run this.
 The idea behind this is you generate/review the tweets to send out, and then they are pickled.
 If you don't trust your bot to reliably come up with dank material, you can run the script in 'interactive mode' where you say whether a given tweet meets your high standards and is worthy of actually being sent out.
-You can choose to tweet it immediately, or save it to be sent later.
+You can choose to tweet it immediately, or save it to be sent later (via `tweeter.py`).

 ### tweeter.py
-If you want to delay sending the tweets generated via tweet_generator_top, but have it done automatically you can use this.
-This checks for whatever tweets you have saved and, upon invocation, will decide whether it's time to send out a tweet.
+If you want to delay sending the tweets generated via `tweet_generator_top.py`, but have it done automatically, you can use this.
+This script checks for whatever tweets you have saved and, upon invocation, will decide whether it's time to send out a tweet.
 The common use case is to call this in a cronjob every so often, resulting in tweets being sent in a psuedorandom time.
 Run with -h to see available options, including setting the probability for sending a tweet on a given invocation.

 ### Additional sources

 This bot was originally designed to pull tweets from a Twitter account, however, it can also process comma-separated text in a text file, or scrape content from the web.

-#### Static Text
+#### Static (Comma-Separated) Text
 To use a local text file, set `STATIC_TEST = True` and specify the name of a text file containing comma-separated "tweets" as `TEST_SOURCE`.

+#### Static Text (One line, multiple sentences)
+To use text files that contain multiple sentences (e.g. news articles, books, whatever), simply specify the names of the files in `FILES`.
+The file will be searched for with respect to the directory the script is being executed.

 #### Web Content
 To scrape content from the web, set `SCRAPE_URL` to `True`.
 This bot makes use of the [`find_all()` method](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#find-all) of Python's BeautfulSoup library.
 The implementation of this method requires the definition of three inputs in `local_settings.py`.